-The Department of Campus Safety Services works in conjunction with the Office of Facilities Management to ensure the security of university facilities and the community.
+The Department of Public Safety works in conjunction with the Office of Facilities Management to ensure the security of university facilities and the community.
 Generally, police personnel submit written reports outlining any lighting or safety hazards that they observe.
 These reports are submitted to the Office of Facilities Management for resolution.
 Some university safety features include:

-• Utilizing crime prevention through environmental design strategies.
-Temple University's campuses have over 1,000 lights mounted on building rooftops.
-The 1,000-watt metal halide bulbs create a bright white illumination that mimics daylight at ground level.
+- Utilizing crime prevention through environmental design strategies.
+Temple University's campuses have over 1,000 lights mounted on buildings and rooftops.
+The 1,000-watt metal halide bulbs create a bright white illumination that mimics daylight at ground level. - Ensuring shrubbery is appropriately located and maintained so that all areas are illuminated properly and safety hazards are corrected.